-The consolidated financial statements are prepared in conformity with United States generally accepted accounting principles ("GAAP") and include the financial statements of the Company and its wholly owned subsidiaries.
-GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities and the reported amounts of revenues and expenses.
+The consolidated financial statements are prepared in conformity with United States generally accepted accounting principles (GAAP) and include the financial statements of the Company and its wholly owned subsidiaries.
+GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and the reported amounts of revenues and expenses.
 By their nature, estimates are subject to an inherent degree of uncertainty.
 Actual results could differ from management's estimates.
 All significant intercompany accounts and transactions have been eliminated.
-In addition certain reclassifications have been made to the prior year financial statements to conform to the current period presentation.